 Friday, March 01, 2019

-In two weeks, I’ll be starting a second PCT LASH, this one consisting of the first 1130 km/702 miles (also known as the ‘desert section’).
+In two weeks, I’ll be starting a hike of the first 1130 km/702 miles of the Pacific Crest Trail (also known as the ‘desert section’).
 In 2018, I spent four months hiking the second half-or-so of the PCT from Burney to Canada.
 The moon moves slowly, but it gets across the town, okay?

-Following that hike, I had a conversation with a dental hygienist that went like this:
+Following my 2018 hike, I had a conversation with a dental hygienist that went like this:

 Dental hygienist: How are you today?